-(2) 1The regular duration of study in the Master's program is set out in § 1 (5) of the General Provisions of these exam regulations.
+- (2) 1The prescribed minimum period of study in the Master's program is set out in § 1 (5) of the General Provisions of these exam regulations.
 2A total of 120 credit points must be obtained to successfully complete this Master's degree program.
-3The start of the program (winter or summer semester) is set out in the regulations governing admission and enrollment at the University of Tübingen, as amended.

-(3) 1A prerequisite for enrollment in this Master's program is a Bachelor's degree in the subject of Political Science, Sociology or another relevant social sciences subject (with a final grade of "good" (2.0) or better), with basic knowledge of empirical sociological research and statistics.
+3The start of the program (winter or summer semester) is set out in the regulations governing admission and enrollment at the University of Tübingen, as amended. - (3) 1A prerequisite for enrollment in this Master's program is a Bachelor's degree in the subject of Politics or another social sciences subject overlapping Peace Research and International Relations, with a grade of 2.5 or better.
 2The examination board will decide on the equivalency of a degree and on whether the prerequisite in sentence 1 above has been met.
 3The board may transfer this decision revocably to the head of the board.
-4If there is a set number for admission, the articles may specify that the selection committee formed for the relevant selection process decides instead.

-(4) 1To take part in the Master's program - insofar as English is not their native language or their school certificate or university degree was not obtained at an English-language school or institution of higher education - applicants must also document a knowledge of English of at least at the level of B2/C1 of the Common European Framework of Reference for Languages (CEFR) (internationally-recognized language certificates such as the TOEFL iBT Test with at least 79 points, IELTS Test with at least 6.5 points, or the Cambridge English Scale of at least 176 points will be accepted).
+4If there is a set number for admission, the articles may specify that the selection committee formed for the relevant selection process decides instead. - (4) 1To take part in the Master's program, applicants if English is not their native language must also document knowledge of English at least at the level of C1/B2 or better of the Common European Framework of Reference for Languages (CEFR).
+2For the requirement in sentence 1 above, paragraph (3) sentences 2-3 apply accordingly.